 Most women diagnosed with gestational diabetes may expect their blood sugars to return to normal after they have delivered.
 Whether a woman develops diabetes later in life seems to be predicted to some degree by her fasting blood sugar levels.
 If her fasting glucose levels during pregnancy are 105 to 130 mg/dl, 50% of mothers may be expected to become diabetic after pregnancy.
 86 % of women with fasting blood sugars greater than 130 mg/dl may be expected to become diabetic.

 It is recommended that women with gestational diabetes be retested for diabetes six weeks after delivery.
 It is important that this follow up be done, so that women with diabetes may be effectively treated to avoid the harmful effects of neglected diabetes on the mother’s health and her future pregnancies.

-Twin or multiple pregnancies(triplets or quadruplets) are common especially when you are pregnant after treatment with ovulation induction, IUI, Or IVF.
+Twin or multiple pregnancies(triplets or quadruplets) are common especially when you are pregnant after treatment with ovulation induction, IUI, Or IVF centre in Mumbai.
 Journey through a twin pregnancy can be challenging.
 Multiple pregnancies account for one in every 80 pregnancies conceived naturally.
 With fertility treatment, the incidence of multiple pregnancies increases to one in every four pregnancies resulting from treatment.

 To start with if one has more than two fetus in the womb, there is an option wherein the pregnancy can be reduced to two by a procedure called embryo reduction.
 This procedure is done by fetal medicine experts.
 It is an invasive procedure with its own risks and complications; you may discuss the options with your Obstetrician.
 This is mainly done because it is difficult to carry more than two fetus till full 9 months and there are very high chance of complications, like fetal and neonatal deaths, increased maternal problems like high BP, anemia, Blood loss, to name a few.